Breakfast Recipes

 Can I prepare the batter in advance?

-Yes, you can prepare the batter the night before and store it in the refrigerator for a quick breakfast.
+Certainly!
+You can prepare the batter the night before and store it in the refrigerator.
+Just give it a good stir before cooking.

 Conclusion